Global-Security-Bootcamp/global-security-bootcamp-core/docs/templates/slides.md

 5. **Provide resources** — Share lab files, scripts, and documentation with attendees.
 6. **Include cleanup** — Explain how to tear down the lab safely and cleanly.

----

-See [Quickstart](../getting-started/quickstart.md) for guidance on preparing your event's slides and presentations.
+See [Templates Overview](overview.md) for guidance on preparing your event's slides and presentations.